 Nuclear Regulatory Commission.
 The Nuclear Regulatory Commission (NRC) requested a total budget of \$701.7 million for FY2006, including \$8.3 million for the NRC inspector general's office.
-The request is about 4.8% above the FY2005 funding level.
+The enacted bill provides a total of \$742.7 million, about 11.7% above the FY2005 funding level.
 Major activities conducted by NRC include safety regulation and licensing of commercial nuclear reactors, licensing of nuclear waste facilities, and oversight of nuclear materials users.

 The House approved a \$21 million increase over the NRC budget request, to \$722.7 million, for additional regulation of the security of spent fuel at nuclear reactor sites.
 The House Appropriations Committee report cited spent fuel security risks found by a 2004 study by the National Academy of Sciences and expressed dissatisfaction with NRC's response so far.
-The additional funding is intended "for the NRC to perform the necessary technical analyses and award the contracts to respond to the NAS safety and security recommendations."
+The additional funding was intended "for the NRC to perform the necessary technical analyses and award the contracts to respond to the NAS safety and security recommendations."

 The Senate Appropriations Committee agreed with the House's \$21 million increase for spent fuel pool security and provided an additional \$20 million for licensing of new nuclear power plants, for a total of \$742.7 million.
 The Committee called for NRC to get ready to process three to five applications for new commercial reactors during the next two years.
+The conferees agreed with the proposed \$41 million in additional spending.